Lille owner confirms Man Utd & Arsenal-linked Gabriel will leave the club this summer | Goal.com

 “The way we work is very simple,” the 48-year-old businessman told BBC World Service's World Football.

-“We explain to him and his environment, his agent, what we are looking for, and once we get those offers the choice is his, like we did with Nico [Pepe] and Victor [Oshimen].
+“We explain to him and his environment, his agent, what we are looking for, and once we get those offers the choice is his, like we did with Nico [Pepe] and Victor [Osimhen].

 “We are there now, so we told him: ‘Eventually you have to make a decision but we’re not pressing you.’
 I think he will make it this week, or next week at the latest.
 He is leaving, we’ve given the OK for that.